The Greatest Gift you can Give Yourself

 The only thing that you can control is you.
 You can control your thoughts and your actions.
 That is about it and that is enough, especially when you consider that many people don’t even do that.
 Letting go of what you can’t control is challenging but it is more painful to invest your time and energy in things you can’t control.
 Fortunately, however, there is usually something you can do about most situations.
 Take Covid, for example, you can’t do anything about the pandemic, or the restrictions, but there is a great deal you can do about how you respond.
 You can stay connected to loved ones via video calls, you can begin an exercise regime you love, you can start a new hobby, and possibly the most valuable thing you can do is train yourself to be optimistic.
 The idea isn’t to do nothing but that you focus on what you can control, which is always your response.

 If your thoughts and actions are in line with what you want in life then you have a good chance of achieving your goals.
 If despite all your work you can’t achieve your goals there is no shame in resetting them.
 Continuing to chase the unattainable is probably not going to meet your needs, but if you have given a goal your very best shot there is bound to be something that has come out of all that work that you can channel your aspirations into.

-Self-care is about so much more than a healthy diet, exercise, getting enough sleep and the odd meditation.
-Of course all those things contribute to self care but they are just some of the tools you can use to meet your needs.
+Self-care is about so much more than a healthy diet, exercise, getting enough sleep, and the odd meditation.
+Of course, all those things contribute to self-care but they are just some of the tools you can use to meet your needs.
 Understanding your needs and how you can arrange your life in order to meet your specific needs profile is the crux of nurturing yourself.
-If you would like to learn more about how you can do this click here and download your very own needs profile questionnaire.
+If you would like to learn more about how you can do this pop your details in the sidebar and we’ll send you a Needs Profile.